-Here's an overview for installing the 828mk3:
+Here's an overview for installing the 896mk3:

-Tiere our ever vew for mounting the ezeme.

-Connect the 828mk3 interface
+Connect the 896mk3 interface 17

-Connect the 828mk3 to the computer.
+Connect the 896mk3 to the computer.

 Connect audio inputs and outputs

-·

 Make optical and analog connections as desired.

-Connect MIDI gear

-Connect a controller, synth or control surface.

-Connect a foot switch
+Connect a foot switch 19

 Connect a footswitch to trigger any keystroke.

-A typical 828mk3 setup
+A typical 896mk3 setup 20

 An example setup for computer-based mixing/FX.

-Thi example setup for computer based mixing, 174.

-Operating the 828mk3 as a converter

-An example of using the 828mk3 as an expander.

-Making sync connections
+Making sync connections 21

-If you need to resolve the 828mk3 with other
+If you need to resolve the 896mk3 with other

 devices, make the necessary sync connections.

-Syncing to SMPTE time code directly
+Syncing to SMPTE time code directly 22

-Syncing to video and/or SMPTE time code using a
+Syncing to video and/or SMPTE time code using a synchronizer

-synchronizer
+Syncing S/PDIF devices

+Syncing optical devices 25

+Syncing AES/EBU devices

+Syncing word clock devices

+Connecting multiple MOTU FireWire interfaces 29

-CONNECT THE 828MK3 INTERFACE
+CONNECT THE 896MK3 INTERFACE

-- 1 Plug one end of the 828mk3 FireWire cable (included) into the FireWire socket on the computer as shown below in Figure 3-1. - You can connect the 828mk3 to an 800Mbit "FireWire B" port using a 9-pin to 6-pin FireWire B cable (not shown).
-However, the 828mk3 will still operate at its specified 400Mbit (FireWire A) data rate. - 2 Plug the other end of the FireWire cable into the 828mk3 I/O as shown below in Figure 3-1.
+1 Plug one end of the 896mk3 FireWire cable (included) into the FireWire socket on the computer as shown below in Figure 3-1.

+← You can connect the 896mk3 to an 800Mbit "FireWire B" port using a 9-pin to 6-pin FireWire B cable (not shown).
+However, the 896mk3 will still operate at its specified 400Mbit (FireWire A) data rate.

+2 Plug the other end of the FireWire cable into the 896mk3 I/O as shown below in Figure 3-1.

-Figure 3-1: Connecting the 828mk3 to the computer.
+Figure 3-1: Connecting the 896mk3 to the computer.